kshaffer/courses/as2-assess.md

 #### Unit II (weeks 4–7) ####

-- perform diatonic melodies with steps, small leaps, and arpeggiations of I and V<sup>7</sup> while performing a harmonic progression at the keyboard, with preparation – 1x.
+- perform diatonic melodies with steps, small leaps, and diatonic arpeggiations while performing a harmonic progression at the keyboard, with preparation – 1x.
-- perform diatonic melodies with other triadic arpeggiations while performing a harmonic progression at the keyboard, with preparation – 1x.
 - perform diatonic melodies with chromatic complete-neighbor and passing tones, with preparation – 1x.
-- perform diatonic melodies with steps, small leaps, and arpeggiations of I and V<sup>7</sup>, from sight – 1x.
 - dictate/transcribe diatonic melodies with chromatic complete-neighbor and passing tones, quickly and without an instrument – 2x.

 #### Unit III (weeks 8–11) ####

+- perform diatonic melodies with steps, small leaps, and arpeggiations of I and V<sup>7</sup>, from sight – 1x.
 - perform diatonic melodies with any triadic arpeggiations, with preparation – 1x.
 - dictate/transcribe diatonic melodies with any triadic arpeggiations, quickly and without an instrument – 2x.
 - dictate/transcribe diatonic melodies with chromatic incomplete neighbor tones, quickly and without an instrument – 2x.